-- Both captains must keep a score sheet for every game played. - Teams must track the batter results each inning for their own team as well as runs scored by the opposing team. - Captains are required to confirm the score with the other captain at the end of each half inning and confirm the score with the other captain at the end of the game to ensure that both teams report the same score. - If there is a discrepancy at the end of the game, it needs to be resolved by the captains of both teams so that both teams report the same score. - If the team due to bat in the bottom of the 7th inning is leading the game, the game is over and the score will stand as is. - In the bottom of the 7th inning, once the batting team has scored the winning run, the game is over.
-The final score will stand as that team winning by 1 run. - In the event of a tie, extra innings may be played if time permits. - A team can score and count a maximum of 7 runs in one inning, with the exception of the final inning, where there are unlimited runs up to the point of a game outcome as outlined above.

-- A team can hit a maximum of 5 home runs per game.
-Any following home runs will be counted as doubles. - Mercy will be called when one team gains a lead of 20 runs at the bottom of the inning.
+- Both captains must keep a score sheet for every game played. - Teams must track the batter results each inning for their own team as well as runs scored by the opposing team. - Captains are required to confirm the score with the other captain at the end of each half inning and confirm the score with the other captain at the end of the game to ensure that both teams report the same score. - If there is a discrepancy at the end of the game, it needs to be resolved by the captains so that both teams report the same score. - If the team due to bat in the bottom of the 7th inning is leading the game, the game is over and the score will stand as is. - In the bottom of the 7th inning, once the batting team has scored the winning run, the game is over.
+The final score will stand as that team winning by 1 run. - In the event of a tie, extra innings may be played if time permits. - A team can score and count a maximum of 7 runs in one inning with the exception of the final inning where there are unlimited runs. - A team can hit a maximum of 5 home runs per game.
+Once a team has reached 5 home runs, following home runs will become doubles. - Mercy will be called when one team gains a lead of 20 runs.
 The score will freeze and teams are encouraged to play the rest of the game for fun.